 Things To Discover:

-Singapore Flyer: A 360 degree view of Singapore from a high point revolving wheel.
+Singapore Flyer: A 360 degree view of the city from a high point revolving wheel.

 Universal Studios (Disneyworld): Which is on Sentosa Island.